-“Can you cut a face-on silhouette?
-What happens if I’m not in profile?”
+CAN ONE CUT a face-on silhouette?
+What happens when you’re not in profile?

 For years, like most silhouettists, I tended to avoid these questions.

 “It won’t look like you” I’d say, “all you’ll get is a round shape with two ears sticking out!”

 Of course, this is true.
 My fellow American silhouettists refer to such cuttings, rather disparagingly, as “lollipops”.
 For people with long hair, covering their ears and neck, the prospect is even more uncertain.
 One may as well cut out a sack of potatoes.

 Generations of silhouette artists have always cut their portraits in profile.
 Looking through my collection of antique silhouettes, I’ve never seen one not in profile.
 To a silhouettist, this feels “just the way things are”.
 There’s something about the human profile which allows us to bring out the likeness; nothing else really works.